 Removing data from INTERPOL databases

-Individuals or their legal representatives can submit a request to remove data to the Commission for the Control of INTERPOL’s Files (CCF), an independent body.
+Individuals or their legal representatives can submit a request to remove data to INTERPOL’s Commission for the Control of INTERPOL’s Files (CCF), an independent body.
 They must explain why the data should be removed and, where possible, provide evidence.
+INTERPOL’s Stolen/Lost Travel Document database (SLTD) serves as a searchable repository containing information on passports, visas, and identity documents that have been reported as stolen or lost.
+This database plays a crucial role in preventing the illicit international travel of criminals and terrorists.

 Interesting articles: